 If your average household income exceeds Oregon’s median income, then you must complete a full means test calculation.
 This involves subtracting allowed expenses from your average household income.
 Allowed expenses are not always based on your personal expenses.
 Instead, some expenses are calculated using national and local standards (set by the Census Bureau and the IRS).
-A lawyer can help you properly calculate your allowed expenses.
+A Phoenix bankruptcy attorney can help you properly calculate your allowed expenses.

 After your expenses are taken out, the remainder is considered your disposable income.
 If your total disposable income for the next 60 months is less than $7,700, you meet the Chapter 7 means test.
 However, if your disposable income exceeds your allowed expenses, you must go through a series of other calculations to determine eligibility.